elbywan/quadtree-lib/README.md

 ### Filtering the tree

 Filters the quadtree and returns a **clone** containing only the elements determined by a predicate function.

 ```javascript
 var filtered = quadtree.filter(function(element){
     return element.x > 50
 }
 ```

+*Opposite: quadtree.reject*

 ### Retrieve colliding elements